 Wu calls this orientation Reflective Intelligence—a paradigm of human–AI interaction that prioritizes attunement over optimization, symbolic resonance over prediction, and relational clarity over behavioral steering.

-Understanding computational systems as material–affective ecologies that reconfigure culture, emotion, and meaning from within.
+Understanding computational systems as material--affective ecologies: they operate through us, reconfiguring culture, emotion, and meaning from within.

-Mapping the sensory and symbolic imprints of algorithmic rhythms—how they shape attention, imagination, and inner life.
+Mapping the sensory patterns of algorithmic rhythms and how they shape attention, imagination, and daily experience.

 Designing reflective AI systems that function as partners in emotional grounding, symbolic insight, and relational attunement.